tlswg/rfc8447bis/draft-ietf-tls-rfc8447bis.md

     determine the conditions under which the item SHOULD NOT or MUST NOT be used.

-Setting a value to "Y" or "D" or transitioning the value from "Y" or "D" in the "Recommended" column requires IETF Standards Action or IESG Approval {{!RFC8126}}.
+Setting a value to "Y" or "D" or transitioning the value from "Y" or "D" in the "Recommended" column requires IETF Standards Action with Expert Review or IESG Approval {{!RFC8126}}.
 Not all items defined in Standards Track RFCs need to be set to "Y" or "D".
 Any item not otherwise specified is set to "N".
 The column is blank for values that are unassigned or reserved unless specifically set.